Air War: Operation Rolling Thunder

 The North Vietnamese Air Force had in February 1964 received 36 MiG-17 fighter aircraft as a "gift" from the Soviet Union.
 Mig-17s were subsonic and gun-armed — compared to U.S. supersonic jet fighters they seemed antiquated.
 In 1966, the Vietnam People's Air Force acquired supersonic, missile-armed MiG-21s from the Soviets, dramatically increasing the threat to U.S. aircraft.
 By 1967 the VPAF possessed an interceptor force of 100 aircraft.
 Many of those were based in Chinese airfields, putting those aircraft strictly off-limits to American aircraft.

-As Operation Rolling Thunder approached its final stage during 1967 and 1968, its chief purpose had slowly transformed from psychological and strategic persuasion to the interdiction of supply and material flows in North Vietnam and the destruction of infrastructure supporting its military efforts.
+As the bombing campaign approached its final stage during 1967 and 1968, its chief purpose had slowly transformed from psychological and strategic persuasion to the interdiction of supply and material flows in North Vietnam and the destruction of military infrastructure.
 Despite the bombing campaign, on January 30, 1968 the People's Army of Vietnam and the Viet Cong launched the Tet Offensive; their largest offensive in the war thus far.

-The United States had been trying to induce Hanoi to negotiate and as 1968 drew to a close, they finally agreed to meet for preliminary discussions.
+As 1968 drew to a close, Hanoi finally agreed to meet for preliminary discussions.
 In response, President Johnson declared that a complete bombing halt would go into effect on November 1, just prior to the presidential election.
 Three and a half years would pass before North Vietnam again became the target of intensive U.S. bombing.